mferrod/Cotizaciondedivisas/README.md

 # Cotizacion De Divisas
-This proyect is done by a student from IES Politécnio Jesús Marín.
+This proyect is done by a student from IES Politécnico Jesús Marín.

 Mariano Fernández Rodero